bhaze31/VaporTools/README.md

-# VaporTools
+# Rapid Boil

-VaporTools is a command line utility to generate scaffolding code for Vapor applications.
+Rapid boil is a command line utility to generate scaffolding code for Vapor applications.
 It uses multiple commands to be able to generate models, controllers, views, protocols, and resources for Vapor backed servers.
 It follows a strict folder structure as follows: